tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 ---

 ### 3a.
 Control Plan Components

+`The control plane components is responsible for container orchestration and maintaining the desired state of the cluster.`

 The Control Plan components are responsible for interacting with the kubernetes cluster, monitoring and maintaining kubernetes cluster objects desired state and taking global actions when required to ensure desired state is met.
 By default, there are 4 main components in the control plan.
 In some situation, additional control plan component may exists, for example, if the kubernetes cluster deployed on a cloud provider (such as AWS, GCP, Azure or even VMware vSphere), there will be another 5th component that may be deployed to interact with the cloud provider.